carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ![Multi-band raster image](../images/dc-spatial-raster/single_multi_raster.png)

-The `overview` asset in the Sentinel-2 scence is a multiband asset.
-Similar as `B09`, we can load it by its `href`:
+The `overview` asset in the Sentinel-2 scene is a multiband asset.
+Similar to `B09`, we can load it by its `href`:
 ~~~
 raster_ams_overview = rioxarray.open_rasterio(items[0].assets['overview'].href)
 ~~~